tjungbauer/helm-charts/charts/helper-server-side-apply/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 # Parameters
 The following table lists the configurable parameters of the chart and their default values.
-As example Node Labels are added:
+As an example, Node Labels are added:

 | Parameter                                 | Description                                   | Default                                                 |
 |-------------------------------------------|-----------------------------------------------|---------------------------------------------------------|